schoolofdevops/lab-setup/README.md

-# lab-setup
+# Lab Setup Instructions
-Lab Setup Instructions for Devops Trainings
+Lab Setup Instructions for Devops Trainings conducted by School of Devops.